-To identify the effect of credit market imperfections on wage contracts, we need longitudinal data on workers' histories with the firms they have worked for and local credit markets that differ in efficiency.
+To identify the effect of credit market imperfections on wage contracts, we need local credit markets that differ in efficiency and longitudinal data on workers' histories with the firms they have worked for.
 Italy offers both.
-First, administrative data from the Italian Social Security Administration allow us to obtain information on workers' earnings histories matched with their firms.
-Second, due to a number of "accidents of history" dating back to at least the 1930s, the development of Italian credit markets has differed markedly across localities as small as provinces (the equivalent of a US county).
-As a consequence of these initial disparities, credit market liberalization that took place over the 1990s differentially affected local credit markets.
-Hence, access to external finance for workers and firms in different areas differs greatly, differentially affecting their incentives to make up for these inefficiencies in the wage contracts.
-In what follows, we illustrate the main features of the data and of the procedure to construct the indicator of local financial market development, referring the interested reader to the data appendix for further details.
+First, due to a number of "accidents of history" dating back to at least the 1930s, the development of Italian credit markets has differed markedly across localities as small as provinces (the equivalent of a US county).
+As a consequence of these initial disparities, the process of credit market liberalization that took place over the 1990s (and which was prompted by an external shock, the EU First Banking Directive mandating free entry, and introducing other measures aimed at increasing competitiveness) differentially affected local credit markets.
+Hence, access to external finance for workers and firms differ greatly depending on their location, and this differentially affects their incentives to make up for these inefficiencies in the wage contracts.
+Second, we use administrative data from the Italian Social Security Administration to obtain information on workers' earnings histories at a given firm.
+In what follows, we illustrate the procedure to construct our measure of local financial market development and the main features of the workers' data, referring the interested reader to the data appendix for further details.